-After reviewing the medication list, the clinical pharmacist contacted ZM for more information about exactly how he was taking his medications.
-During this conversation, ZM shared that he was taking all of his pills together, once daily, in the morning.
+After reviewing the medication list, the clinical pharmacist contacted the participant for more information about exactly how he was taking his medications.
+During this conversation, the participant shared that he was taking all of his pills together, once daily, in the morning.
 He reported some lab values that had not yet been communicated to the pharmacy.
-ZM also shared that he has been a vegetarian for more than 5 years.
+The participant also shared that he has been a vegetarian for more than five years.

 The clinical pharmacist completed the interview, and submitted the following CMR recommendations to the PACE medical director.
-As part of the new plan, the pharmacist recommended separate administration times of ZM’s calcium, doxycycline, and iron as when taken together, forms a complex which may impair intestinal absorption.
-This simple change enabled much greater absorption of the iron, which significantly improved his anemic status and helped alleviate many of his fatigue symptoms.
-In addition, the enhanced absorption of the antibiotic lead to a much improved status of the healing foot wound.
+As part of the new plan, the pharmacist recommended separate administration times of the participant’s calcium, doxycycline, and iron as when taken together, forms a complex which may impair intestinal absorption.

 |Possible unnecessary therapy: ezetimbe